In-Person School Tours

-Guided tours of the Carlos Museum are interactive, adaptable, and aligned with the Georgia Standards of Excellence and Common Core.
+Guided tours of the Carlos Museum are interactive, adaptable, and aligned with the Georgia Standards of Excellence.
 Highly trained docents facilitate inquiry and discussion around artwork, allowing students to be active participants in their own learning.
 Our tours foster skills such as observation, analysis, and communication and encourage students to be flexible and critical thinkers.

 How to Schedule a Tour